evangelosroutis/hypothesis-generation/README.md

 # Hypothesis Generation

-Hypothesis Generation is a Python project designed to interact with a Neo4j graph database with imported data from KEGG and GO databases and generate responses to questions about genes and their interactions using agentic techniques.
+Hypothesis Generation is a Python project designed to interact with a Neo4j graph database, where we import data from KEGG and GO databases and generate responses to questions about genes and their interactions using agentic techniques.
 It includes functionalities for querying the database, generating Cypher queries, and producing meaningful responses based on the data retrieved.

 ## Table of Contents